marshareb/marshareb.github.io/papers.md

 <h3> <a class= "link-style" href="https://arxiv.org/abs/2306.07444">Codazzi tensor fields in reductive homogeneous spaces (with Ivo Terek)</a> [2023] </h3>
 <p> An extension of results by d'Atri on Codazzi tensors in the setting of reductive homogeneous spaces. *Results in Mathematics* (4) 79, 137. </p>

+<h3><a class = "link-style" href="https://arxiv.org/abs/2404.17726"> Magnetic flatness and E. Hopf's theorem for magnetic systems (with Valerio Assenza and Ivo Terek)</a> [2023] </h3>
+<p> Using the notion of magnetic curvature recently introduced by the first author, we extend E. Hopf's theorem to the setting of magnetic systems and study the notion of "magnetic flatness."
+To appear in *Communications in Mathematical Physics*.   </p>

 ## Submitted

-<h3><a class = "link-style" href="https://arxiv.org/abs/2406.18735">  Anosov magnetic flows on surfaces (with Yumin Shen)</a> [2023] </h3>
-<p> Using the quotient bundle introduced by Wojtkowski, we give necessary and sufficient conditions for a magnetic flow on a closed, oriented surface to be Anosov. </p>

-<h3><a class = "link-style" href="https://arxiv.org/abs/2404.17726"> Magnetic flatness and E. Hopf's theorem for magnetic systems (with Valerio Assenza and Ivo Terek)</a> [2023] </h3>
-<p> Using the notion of magnetic curvature recently introduced by the first author, we extend E. Hopf's theorem to the setting of magnetic systems and study the notion of "magnetic flatness."   </p>

 <h3><a class = "link-style" href="https://arxiv.org/abs/2309.10882"> A counterexample to marked length spectrum semi-rigidity (with Andrey Gogolev)</a> [2023] </h3>
 <p> Given a closed orientable negatively curved Riemannian surface, we show how to construct a perturbation such that each closed geodesic becomes longer, and yet there is no diffeomorphism which contracts every tangent vector. </p>

 ## Unpublished
+<h3><a class = "link-style" href="https://arxiv.org/abs/2406.18735">  Anosov magnetic flows on surfaces (with Yumin Shen)</a> [2023] </h3>
+<p> Using the quotient bundle introduced by Wojtkowski, we give necessary and sufficient conditions for a magnetic flow on a closed, oriented surface to be Anosov. </p>

 <h3> <a class = "link-style" href="/files/writeup.pdf">Mixing Times of Random Walks on Various Combinatorial Objects </a>[2018] </h3>
 <p>A write up for my REU during the summer of 2018.</p>